publishpress/PublishPress-Authors/readme.txt

 = UNRELEASED =

+* Fixed: Fixed performance issue in the post edit page removing avatars from the authors fields, #227;
-* Changed: Temporarily disabled the support to update authors for posts using the quick edit form, #180;
+* Added: Added option to change the default author for new posts in the site, #50;

 = [3.6.3] - 2020-09-04 =